 Who can participate

 We are looking for children between 5-12 years old who:

 - Gross Motor Function Classification Scale (GMFCS) level II- V

-- Able to swallow tablets either whole or crushed, orally or through a gastrostomy tube
+- Able to consume tablets either whole or crushed, orally or through a gastrostomy tube

 - Able to communicate (verbal or non-verbal) pain or discomfort

 - Have not had orthopedic surgery in the past three months

 - Have no treatment or planned treatment involving diuretics